bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Here-s-the-expanded-list-.md

 *octocat: A curated awesome list of lists of interview questions.
 Feel free to contribute! :mortar\_board: - GitHub …*github.com<a href="https://github.com/DopplerHQ/awesome-interview-questions" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-**GitHub - joho/awesome-code-review: An “Awesome” list of code review resources - articles, papers…**
+**GitHub - joho/awesome-code-review: An "Awesome” list of code review resources - articles, papers…**

 *A curated list of tools, articles, books, and any other resource related to code review Code review is the systematic…*github.com<a href="https://github.com/joho/awesome-code-review" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>